 Souvenir Pages have been issued by the US Postal Service since the Yellowstone Park issue of 1972.
 Each 8 x 10-1/2 inch page is printed on tinted bond paper, often with watermarks, and includes an image of the stamp, data about the issue including designer, first day date, first day city, number of stamps printed and background information on the stamp's subject.
 The stamp itself is affixed to the page and first day cancelled.
 Since 1988, Page numbers are printed in the lower right corner.
 Page numbers are four-digit numbers beginning with the two-digit year followed by a two-digit sequence-of-issue number, e.g 9601, 9602, etc. Pages issued prior to 1988 were not printed with a number, but have since been assigned numbers in The Postal Service Guide to US Stamps by the USPS/ASPPP going back to 1972, the start of the subscription program.
 Pages have been issued (with only a few exceptions in 2000) for every US stamp.

 Souvenir Pages were slightly redesigned and renamed American Commemorative Cancellations in 2002.
-The image of the stamp has been removed; the page's number has been reduced in size and is located after the USPS copyright text, in parenthesis; the bond paper is not watermarked; full sheets are affixed to the front of the Page with all text information on the reverse, which is also tinted the same color as the front (Souvenir Pages for full sheets were designed with the text information on the tinted front and the sheet affixed to the reverse, which was white).
+The image of the stamp has been removed; the page's number has been reduced in size and is located after the USPS copyright text, in parenthesis; for some issues the bond paper is not watermarked; when applicable, full sheets are affixed to the front of the Page with all text information on the reverse, which is also tinted the same color as the front (Souvenir Pages for full sheets were designed with the text information on the tinted front and the sheet affixed to the reverse, which was white).

 Stamp Posters, the forerunners to Souvenir Pages, were printed to be displayed on Post Office bulletin boards from 1959 (49-Star Flag) through 1981 (Rachel Carson), and were also made available to collectors.
 They are the same size as Souvenir Pages, 8 x 10-1/2 inches, but were printed on a lesser quality paper without watermarks.
 Printed by the Government Printing Office, they were available by subscription in mint condition (uncancelled, with no stamp affixed, folded in thirds).
 Enterprising collectors and dealers had stamps affixed and first day cancelled; since they often affixed their own stamps, many possibilities exist, such as zip blocks, plate blocks, tab singles, coil line pairs and combinations with other stamps.
 These items are generally collected with first day cancel, although they are also collected "mint".
 Stamp Posters were issued for every US postal issue, including stamped envelopes, postal cards and aerogrammes, and are also known (erroneously, in our opinion) as "Unofficials" or "Poster Bulletins".